HIP-2377 (Star)

 R/B-band color composite image from the Second Digitized Sky Survey (DSS2), measuring 30 arcminutes across.

-From South El Monte , HIP-2377 is visible all night.
-It will become visible at around 17:45 (PST), 59° above your north-eastern horizon, as dusk fades to darkness.
-It will then reach its highest point in the sky at 19:29, 64° above your northern horizon.
-It will continue to be observable until around 02:32, when it sinks below 21° above your north-western horizon.
+From South El Monte , HIP-2377 will become visible at around 18:51 (PST), 32° above your north-western horizon, as dusk fades to darkness.
+It will then sink towards the horizon, becoming tricky to observe after 20:26 when it dips 21° above your north-western horizon.

 |